barotto/IBMulator/README.md

 ### MIDI output

-In order to hear MIDI music you need to use an external sequencer, either software (FluidSynth, Munt, ...) or hardware.
+In order to hear MIDI music you need to use an external sequencer, either software (FluidSynth, Munt, etc.) or hardware.

 The MIDI device must be connected to the host system before IBMulator starts.

 #### Windows

-The `[midi]:device` ini setting should be set either with the MIDI device number you want to use or its name.
+The `device` key in the `[midi]` ini section should be set either with the MIDI device number you want to use or its name.

 For example:
 ```
-[midi]
 device=1
 ```
 or
 ```
-[midi]
 device=MT-32 Synth Emulator
 ```